DAK404/OpenSUSE-Setup-Scripts/README.md

 ### NVIDIA Driver Install

-The bash arg  `nvidia-g06` has to be followed by the `driver-version`
+If installing NVIDIA drivers, then include the `driver-version`; has to be the last bash arg.

 ## DISCLAIMER!